gchq/Palisade-services/resource-service/README.md

 This then gets written to the `resource` Kafka topic.
 Once all the`ResourceResponse`s have been written to the topic, the `END` message gets written to the `resource` topic to mark the end of the resources for this request.
 If any errors are thrown within the service, the original request, along with the thrown exception are captured in an `AuditErrorMessage` and written to the Kafka `error` topic.

+### Stream Markers
+The use of these `START` and `END` marker messages are because of a combination of the Resource, Policy and Filtered Resource Services.
+For a given token and resourceId requested, the Resource Service may produce an unknown number of `ResourceResponse`s.
+The `START` and `END` allow for any number of messages in between to be arbitrarily created, deleted, and delayed as long as the collection starts and ends the same.
+For this reason, it is important that messages on a given partition remain strictly ordered - as such, most `PARALLELISM` values are set to `1`.

 ## REST Interface